Detroit Red Wings' Lucas Raymond day-to-day after collision during practice

 MORE:Why Tyler Bertuzzi's avoiding social media is part of resurgence for Red Wings

-Incurring injuries to Walman and Raymond comes the same week the Wings finally had their full complement of players available.
+The injuries to Walman and Raymond come the same week the Wings finally had their full complement of players available.
 That bumped Kubalik, who has struggled to sustain what began as an impressive start.

 "To take himself out of that conversation of maybe being one of the guys rotating out is, when he is skating he is assertive with his game," Lalonde said.
 "That is when he is at his best."